Plastic explosive: History

 The first plastic explosive was gelignite, invented by Alfred Nobel in 1875.
-Prior to World War I, the British explosives chemist Oswald Silberrad obtained British and U.S. patents for a series of plastic explosives called "Nitrols", composed of nitrated aromatics, collodion, and oxidising inorganic salts.
+Prior to World War I, the British explosives chemist Oswald Silberrad obtained British and US patents for a series of plastic explosives called "Nitrols", composed of nitrated aromatics, collodion, and oxidising inorganic salts.
 The language of the patents indicate that at this time, Silberrad saw no need to explain to "those versed in the art" either what he meant by plasticity or why it may be advantageous, as he only explains why his plastic explosive is superior to others of that type.

 One of the simplest plastic explosives was Nobel's Explosive No. 808, of the gelignite type, also known as Nobel 808 (often just called Explosive 808 in the British Armed Forces during the Second World War), developed by the British company Nobel Chemicals Ltd well before World War II.
 It had the appearance of green plasticine with a distinctive smell of almonds.
 During World War II it was extensively used by the British Special Operations Executive (SOE) at Aston House for sabotage missions.
 It is also the explosive used in HESH anti-tank shells and was an essential factor in the devising of the Gammon grenade.
 Captured SOE-supplied Nobel 808 was the explosive used in the failed 20 July plot assassination attempt on Adolf Hitler in 1944.

-During and after World War II a number of new RDX-based explosives were developed, including Compositions C, C2, and eventually C3.
+During and after World War II, a number of new RDX-based explosives were developed, including Compositions C, C2, and eventually C3.
 Together with RDX, these incorporate various plasticizers to decrease sensitivity and make the composition plastic.
-The origin of the obsolete term "plastique" dates back to the Nobel 808 explosive introduced to the U.S. by the British in 1940.
-The samples of explosive brought to the U.S. by the Tizard Mission had already been packaged by the SOE ready for dropping via parachute container to the French Resistance and were therefore labeled in French, as Explosif Plastique.
+The origin of the obsolete term "plastique" dates back to the Nobel 808 explosive introduced to the US by the British in 1940.
+The samples of explosive brought to the US by the Tizard Mission had already been packaged by the SOE ready for dropping via parachute container to the French Resistance and were therefore labeled in French, as Explosif Plastique.
 It is still referred to by this name in France and also by some Americans.